Into Windows

 Create a Restore Point in Windows 10 step6

 Once the restore point is created, you will see The Restore point was created successfully message.
-You can close System Properties dialog now.
+You can close the System Properties dialog now.

 Create a Restore Point in Windows 10 step7